BarnNorth/Health-Freak/docs/TIER_SYSTEM_DATABASE_SCHEMA.md

 ### **3. Expected Results:**
 - ✅ Users table updated with new columns
+- ✅ Unused scans table removed (cleanup migration)
-- ✅ Scans table created with RLS policies
+- ✅ Analyses history table actively used
 - ✅ Database functions working
 - ✅ All user data preserved and validated
 - ✅ No linter errors in TypeScript code